-Fig. 5 Behavior of the functions V(t) and W(t) during the design process for seven switch points (from 7 to 13) Table 2.
-Iterations number and computer time for strategies with different switch points number from 2 to 20.
-The behavior of the functions V(t) and W(t) for optimal switching steps and some steps close to optimal, confidently determines the optimal position of the switching points.
+Fig. 9.
+Behavior of the functions V(t) and W(t) during the design process for seven different switch points (from 7 to 13) for network in Fig. 8.

-As for previous example, the design of two-transistor cell amplifier has been proposed as a combination of MTDS and TDS.
+As for previous example, the design of two-transistor cell amplifier has been proposed as a combination of MTSO and TSO.
 In this case the quasi-optimal control vector includes two switch points.
 We changed the control vector from (11111) to (00000) and from (00000) to (11111).
-The consecutive change of the switch point was realized for the integration step's
+The consecutive change of the switch point was realized for the integration step's number from 2 to 20.
+The behavior of the functions V(t) and W(t) for the optimal switch steps and some steps near the optimal confidently detect the optimal position of the switch points.